Skip to main content

 3. The Gonads (Testes) ∞ These two messengers travel to the testes and deliver specific instructions.
 LH tells a group of cells, the Leydig cells, to produce testosterone.
 FSH, on the other hand, communicates with the Sertoli cells, which are the direct support system for developing sperm.

+This entire system is self-regulating.
+The brain constantly monitors the level of testosterone in the blood.
+When levels are optimal, the hypothalamus and pituitary slow down their signals.
 When levels are low, they increase their signals to stimulate more production.
 This is a classic example of a negative feedback loop, much like a thermostat maintains a constant temperature in a room.

 Introducing an External Signal

 When you introduce testosterone from an external source, such as through injections, gels, or pellets, your brain’s sensitive monitoring system detects it immediately.
 It registers high levels of testosterone in the bloodstream.
-Following its programming, the responds by shutting down its own production signals.
+Following its programming, the HPG axis responds by shutting down its own production signals.
 The hypothalamus stops releasing GnRH, which in turn causes the pituitary to stop sending out LH and FSH.

 The introduction of external testosterone signals the brain to halt its own production of the hormones necessary for sperm development.